Police Officer: "Sir, didn't you see this is a one-way street?"

 Driver: "Of course I did, officer.
 But I was only driving one way."

 Sure, we've all heard that old joke, but it's no joke to have drivers making wrong and potentially disastrous turns, especially when navigating unfamiliar environments.
-Driving at night or in bad weather can make reflective One Way Signs essential for store parking lots, city streets, and freeway on and off ramps.
-While the modern One Way Sign may seem an obvious requirement, like many other road signs it only became a necessity when the automobile began to rapidly transform how people traveled.
-It took time, and unfortunately, a lot of unhappy experience, for modern road designs and road signs to evolve, greatly improving safety for everyone on and near our roads.
+Driving at night or in bad weather can make reflective One Way Signs essential for parking lots, city streets, and freeway on and off ramps.
+While the modern One Way Sign may seem an obvious requirement, like many other road signs it became a necessity when the automobile began to rapidly transform how people traveled.
+It took time, and unfortunately a lot of unhappy experiences (developing the need for No Turn signs, for example) for modern road designs to evolve, greatly improving safety for everyone on and near our roads.

 So while we may take a Right Turn Only sign for granted, or respond properly without even having to think when we encounter Arrow Traffic signs, historians would point out that the simple idea of designating specific streets and paths of travel as "one way" did not became a common practice on American roadways until as late as the 1950s!
 (That is probably when the joke we quoted at the beginning started being told.)